Procurement at DWP

 Please take time to read the supporting documents below before submitting your application form:

 If you require further guidance please email - firstname.lastname@example.org or call 01253 332970.

 Providers need to be aware that as of November 2013 due to the restructuring of DWP, Shared Services Connected Limited (SSCL) has authority to carry out commercial activity on behalf of DWP.
 Find out more about this shared service strategy.

 Improving opportunities for small and medium enterprises (SMEs)

-DWP is committed to supporting the achievement of this target and is putting processes in place to promote greater engagement with SMEs.
+DWP is committed to supporting the achievement of this government target and is developing processes to promote greater engagement with SMEs.
 We are working to increase the level of business they get from DWP, either: